DuckianMaster/Code1/code1.md

 representation of your Git repository.
 It allows developers to see branches, commits, and the relationship between them, making it easier to manage and understand the history and structure of the project.

+I've learned how to create a repository,create a markdown file and the basics of Github navigation.
+Also i can change the contents of a website which is also some very useless.

 I've learned how to create a repository,create a markup file and the basics of Github navigation.
 Marketplace and can be easily installed and managed within the editor.